CoverRight’s Mission and Editorial Guidelines.

 Strict Prior Authorization Rules

-One common downside with Medicare Advantage plans is that they may require you to get prior authorization.
+One common downside of Medicare Advantage plans is that they may require you to get prior authorization.
 Prior authorization is when insurance companies require doctors to get approval before providing certain services or treatments to patients.

 Below is a study by the Kaiser Family Foundation that reviews major Medicare Advantage carriers and the average number of authorization requests per carrier.

-• The vast majority (83.2%) of appeals resulted in fully or partially overturning the initial prior authorization denial.
+• The vast majority (81.7%) of appeals resulted in fully or partially overturning the initial prior authorization denial.

 How to avoid issues with prior authorization